-Alternative high schools for at-risk students
+Alternative schools for students at-risk of not completing high school

 - This strategy can help address educational disparities, promote healthy childhood environments, and prevent violence.
 The U.S. Department of Treasury has indicated that strategies that help achieve these outcomes are eligible for the use of Fiscal Recovery Funds